CHANTEFABLE

 music

 Described by audiences as the best performance in the last ten years, Chantefable is a one-of-a-kind song and story experience developed by vocalist Mariana Rodrigues and keyboardist Andrew Cowie.
 We perform vocal music as well as spoken poetry with improvised music accompanying the poetry.
-The improvised music draws on various genres including folk, jazz, film, and classical music.
+The improvised music is cross-genre including folk, jazz, film, and classical music.
 Every performance is different, never to be heard again, blending classical and other genres in a way you haven't heard before.
 Chantefable is an idea born from an all-encompassing love of art, and the wish to find a new way to perform poetry and music.
 Originally a 13th century French tradition of ‘song and story’, Chantefable is creating a new concert experience.
 Debuting in the Royal Academy of Music, Chantefable has gone on to perform around the UK and internationally at the Vilalte Festival in the south of France, closing the Bloomsbury Festival, Musicalitea at the National Musician’s Church, St. Mary’s on the Strand International Chamber Series and more.
 Chantefable explores a wide range of rep, including everything from Scottish and Portuguese folk songs and poetry, English, French, German, and Italian classical songs, and modern poetry featuring everything from frogs to folklore.
 The duo has featured as the annual debut concert at Southwark Cathedral in 2024, as well as opened the Student’s Create Festival 2024 to great success at the Royal Academy of Music.
 One particular recent favourite has been premiering an absurdist song cycle about animals with music by Billy Cowie and poetry by Robert Desnos in Regent Hall (Paws and Poems, Creatures in Concert), alongside various animal poetry and short stories, tailored towards kids.
-Future performances include the Islington Festival and more abroad.
+Future performances include the Islington Festival, Vilalte Festival, and more abroad.

 Here´s a little bit about our members: